wikiPika/extension-take-home/solution.md

 2. source .venv/bin/activate
 3. run `python3 replay.py --file TRACENAME` (optional `-v` for verbose)

-note: this may trigger google's "weird ass behavior" captcha guard, as playwright is a bot on unbranded chromium.
+Note: this may trigger google's "weird ass behavior" captcha guard, as playwright is a bot on unbranded chromium.

+**Caution**: Do not move the mouse inside of the launched Chromium window.
+Weird things will happen with mouse events, particularly drag events.

-### ChatGPT trace
+### ChatGPT Doesn't F**king Work

-Please select ChatGPT 5 (no thinking, no thoughts, head empty) for the trace.

 ChatGPT's website is kind of dumb, when you press (+) then "more" to get web search, clicking on "more" itself will actually just close the entire dropdown.
 I think that's unexpected behavior (it really should keep the "more" hover popover permanently open instead or something) - so unexpected that chrome devtools recorder itself cannot properly emulate it (LOL) (it fails with 5000 ms timeout).

+I tried simulating a conversation (just in general) but Chromium (what Playwright uses) triggers GPT-5's stupid "sign up for our thing now!!!" dialog box (can't be canceled by the way, used to not be there)

+### Most Things Don't Work Either

+Everything triggers some captcha or some "you're using a robot to automate things noooooo" so I found soe